 The Accessibility Consultant will determine a student’s need for a note-taker based on the documentation provided.
-Once approved, students must contact the Student Accessibility Officers with the list of courses for which they require a note taker.
-The Student Accessibility Officers will then match the student with a trained note-taker.
+Once approved, students must complete the Note Taking Request form for each course for which they will require note taking support.
+The Student Accessibility Officers will then match the student with a trained Peer Note Sharer or Note Taker.

 Student Responsibilities for Note Taking Services

-- Students have a responsibility in class to be actively engaged in the learning process to the full extent of their abilities, this includes taking their own notes in addition to those of the note-taker.
+- Students have a responsibility in class to be actively engaged in the learning process to the full extent of their abilities.
+This includes taking their own notes in addition to those of the note-taker, when possible.

 - Students have a responsibility to review their notes weekly.
 If there is a problem with the notes, they may discuss their concerns with the assigned note taker or a Student Accessibility Officer in order to find a solution.